andyk/andyk.github.io/_posts/2024-05-08-ai-benchmarks-should-be-like-unit-tests.md

 learn.

-By design, today's best AIs will perform miserably on such a benchmark (analogous to the unit test failing), which will focus research and engineering efforts on high-leverage areas of improvement.
+By design, today's best AIs will perform miserably on such a benchmark (analogous to a unit test failing), which will focus research and engineering efforts on high-leverage areas of improvement.

 [SWE-bench](https://swebench.com) is a good example. #1 on their leaderboard is